Choose your language

 Printing is still an essential aspect of our professional and personal lives.
 However, with the emergence of cloud technology, the printing landscape has evolved, and users are now faced with the choice of either cloud printing or local printing.

-Each of these options has its benefits and drawbacks, and choosing the right option depends on individual needs and preferences.
+Each option has its benefits and drawbacks, and choosing the right option depends on individual needs and preferences.
 But how do you know if cloud-hosted or self-hosted is the right solution for you?

 Locally hosted print management software